What to do if you have symptoms of a respiratory infection or have tested positive for COVID-19.

 You can reduce the risk to other people by taking the following steps:

-- Pay close attention to the main symptoms of COVID-19.
-If you develop any of these symptoms, order a LFT test (gov.uk).
-You are advised to stay at home and avoid contact with other people while you are waiting for your test result.
+- Pay close attention to the main symptoms of respiratory infections.
+If you develop any of these symptoms, you are advised to stay at home and follow the guidance above.

-- Avoid contact with anyone you know who is at higher risk of becoming severely unwell if they are infected with COVID-19.
-People with a weakened immune system are at higher risk of serious illness from COVID-19, despite vaccination.
+- Avoid contact with anyone you know at higher risk of severe illness if you are infected with an acute respiratory infection.
+People with a weakened immune system are at higher risk of serious illness from COVID-19 and flu, despite vaccination.

 - Work from home if you are able to do so.

-- Limit close contact with other people indoors and outdoors, especially in crowded, enclosed or poorly ventilated spaces.
+- Limit close contact with other people indoors.

 - Consider wearing a well fitted face mask if you do need to have close contact with other people, or you are in a crowded place.